vhphong/GCP-ACE/Computing/ComputeEngine.md

     - Can create snapshots of the disk
         - Snapshots work like version control and track changes to data to minimize size
         - Snapshot v1:100gb, Snapshot v2:105gb = 105 total gbs stored
-            - 100 gbs from the originial 5 gbs from the changes
+            - 100 gbs from the original 5 gbs from the changes
     - Can be configured automatically
 - New Instance Creation Sequence
     0. A service account will be created or must already exist